-It may be a new year and a new decade, but scammers are still looking to con you out of your money.
-In fact, experts are warning of a new scam that is as simple as changing the date on a personal check, financial document, or another important paper.
+It's a new year and a new decade, but scammers are still looking to con you out of your money.
+Experts are warning of a new scam involving changing the date on a personal check, financial document, or important papers.

 Here’s what you can do to protect yourself: